sverrirab/envirou/README.md

 * Compact output (replaces $HOME with `~` and _underscores_ paths for readability).
 * Hides all irrelevant variables such as `TMPDIR`, `LSCOLORS` etc, etc.
 * Simple to customize.
-* Works on Mac / Linux using bash and zsh.
+* Works on Mac / Linux using bash and zsh and on Windows.
-* Fully standalone with no dependencies - uses any python 2.7 or 3.4+ you have installed.
+* Fully standalone with no dependencies except any python 2.7 or 3.4+ you have installed.
 * Command completion support for bash and zsh.
 * Includes [oh-my-zsh](https://ohmyz.sh/) theme.
-* New: Windows support.

 ## Quickstart